danielavornic/cats-pics-bot/README.md

-# weather-bot
+# cats bot
-A twitter bot that tweets the daily weather forecast for Chișinău, Moldova.
+A twitter bot that tweets pictures of cats every hour.